Understanding Bizzkit CMS

 Adding content

-Once you have set up the application and defined your models, the next step is to start populating your site with content, such as pages or sections.
+Once you have defined your models, the next step is to start populating your site with content, such as pages or sections.

-When you open the editor, you'll notice the surrounding page template, which reflects the live website's layout, including elements like the header and footer.
-These elements are usually managed within the source code of the website.
-In the editor, your primary focus will be the "frame" situated between the header and footer.
+When you open the editor, you'll notice the surrounding page template, which reflects the live website's layout, including elements like a static header and footer.
+These elements are managed within the source code of the website, and your primary focus will be the "frame" created by the page template.
 This is where you can add and edit your content.

 This interface allows you to seamlessly integrate new content into the existing structure of your website.
 Whether it's adding text, images, or other elements, the editor provides an intuitive platform for bringing your content ideas to life while maintaining the overall consistency and design of your site.